shay-te/network-client/README.md

 Modules are a great way to group REST operation, make separation of concerns And load them only when they are needed.

-The module is a simple `javascript` `function` that accepts an instance of `NetworkClient` for it's first parameter.
+The module is a simple `javascript` `function` that accepts an instance of `NetworkClient` for its first parameter.
 `NetowrkClient` instance expose functions to send HTTP request. with or without Promise.

 Available functions to send a request with `Promise`